-Abdul Hamid Dbeibeh leads the Government of National Unity (GNU) from Tripoli, since March 2021.
-The GNU is an interim government elected in an UN-supervised process by the Libyan Political Dialogue Forum (LPDF).
-GNU’s main mission was to reconcile eastern and western rivals, unite the armed forces held by both sides, and hold presidential and parliamentary elections before a deadline, that has already expired in June 2022.
+Abdul Hamid Dbeibeh has led the Government of National Unity (GNU) from Tripoli, since March 2021.
+The GNU is an interim government elected in a UN-supervised process by the Libyan Political Dialogue Forum (LPDF).
+GNU’s main mission was to reconcile eastern and western rivals, unite the armed forces held by both sides and hold presidential and parliamentary elections before a deadline, that has already expired in June 2022.

 When the GNU failed to hold the presidential elections in December 2021 due to what the electoral commission described, at the time, as “force majeure;” the Tobruk-based parliament hired Fathi Bashagha on top of a new parallel government, that they called the Government of National Stability (GNS).

 Some Arab countries, including Libya’s direct neighbor – Egypt, showed immediate support to Bashagha’s GNS, while Turkey continued to back Dbeibeh’s GNU.
-However, Dbeibeh refused to cede power and insisted that his government will not leave Tripoli until presidential and parliamentary elections are held.
+However, Dbeibeh refused to cede power and insisted that his government would not leave Tripoli until presidential and parliamentary elections were held.
 That quickly escalated to serious clashes between militiamen affiliated with Dbeibeh and Bashagha in May-August 2021.

 On one level, the U.S. will need to compromise power with influential rivals, Russia and Turkey.
 Turkey is a NATO ally but its relations with Russia are still solid.
 On another level, the U.S. will need to apply a proper amount of political pressure to force the conflicting politicians in the eastern and western of Libya to come to an agreement and hold the due elections.
 Most importantly, the U.S. will need to handle the irregular groups of mercenaries and local militias that are indirectly setting the course of competition between the political elite.